jacobr4d/tinysearchpython/README.md

 - Biggest bottlenecks
   - Synchronous crawling is slow, try threads or asynch IO?
   - Search queries with a lot of results are slow, take intersection of docs for terms instead of union?

-Based on a test crawl of 1000 pages from the seed "https://wikipedia.org"

 ## Design